 - 4 tbsp chocolate frosting we used a canned frosting

-- Pour oil in a skillet to a depth of 1/2 inch.
-Place on medium heat and let it heat up for about five minutes to make sure the oil is good and hot.
+- Pour the vegetable oil in a skillet to a depth of 1/2-inch.
+Place on medium heat and let it heat up for about five minutes to make sure the oil is good and hot.vegetable oil

-- Place biscuits in hot oil, turn as soon as they become brown and let brown on both sides.
-Remove to a paper towel-lined plate.
+- Place the biscuits in the hot oil and turn as soon as they become brown, and let them brown on both sides.
+Remove to a paper towel-lined plate.1 can biscuits

-- To make the filling, mix milk and the instant vanilla pudding together in medium bowl, blend well.
-Add whipped topping and mix until well blended.
-Stir with spatula from the bottom a few times to continue mixing.vanilla pudding, 1 1/2 cups fat-free milk, 8 ounces light whipped cream
+- To make the filling, mix the milk and the instant vanilla pudding together in a medium bowl, blend well.
+Add the whipped topping and mix until well blended.
+Stir with a spatula from the bottom a few times to continue mixing.vanilla pudding, 1 1/2 cups fat-free milk, 8 ounces light whipped cream

-- Place in icing bag with tip or oral syringe and pipe into doughnuts from the side.
+- Place in an icing bag with a tip or an oral syringe and pipe into the doughnuts from the side.

-- Heat chocolate frosting in microwave for about thirty seconds, until it is of glaze consistency.
-Pour into small bowl.
-Dip the top of each creme mini Boston cream into ganache and place on plate to serve.
+- Heat the chocolate frosting in the microwave for about thirty seconds, until it is of glaze consistency.
+Pour into a small bowl.
+Dip the top of each mini Boston cream pie into the ganache and place them on a plate to serve.4 tbsp chocolate frosting

 Take a lesson from the weather, it pays no attention to Criticism.